linode/docs/docs/networking/salt/server-management-configuration-salt-python-beginner.md

 This tutorial is primarily for Salt, although it displays how to create, transfer, and then remotely run a server-side Python script or application.

 ##Install a Salt Master and a Salt Minion
 The directions below are for two separate Debian 8 Linodes.
 For other operating systems or single servers, visit the <a href="http://docs.saltstack.com/en/latest/topics/installation/" target="_blank">Salt installation guides</a>.
 Start with the necessary steps for both servers.
 Have the terminal windows open side-by-side.
+Also, log into both servers <a href="http://docs.saltstack.com/en/latest/ref/configuration/nonroot.html" target="_blank">as the root user</a>.

 1. On both Linode 1 and Linode 2, open `/etc/apt/sources.list` and insert the below syntax at the bottom of the file: